Jump to a section:

 Additional Resources

 We encourage you to find ways to engage your faith beyond Sundays.
-The things we focus on and the actions we take help form our faith, values and lives.
-We sometimes post suggested practices on social media on Mondays, but we also encourage you to:
+The things we focus on and the actions we take help form our faith, values, and lives.

-- Do you like podcasts?
-Here are a couple that we listen or have listened too on things of faith.
-You may not always agree with them, they come from a variety of backgrounds, but they can help you grow and stretch your faith.
+- Podcasts – Here are podcasts that we listen or have listened too on things of faith.
+You may not always agree with them, they come from a variety of backgrounds and perspectives, but they can help you grow and stretch your faith.

 - Forward Movement – Multiple podcasts for daily prayer or devotional reading from the Episcopal Church.
 Podcasts are a great way to add prayer and reflection to your daily spiritual practice.
 Listen on your morning walk, evening commute, or anywhere in between.